Copyright © 2004, 2007 by Bill Cotter

 Is Guy Williams still alive?
 Can I send him a fan letter?

 Unfortunately Guy died in 1989 while living in Buenos Aires, Argentina.
 Click here for his obituary from "The Los Angeles Times".
 Obviously that means you can't send him a fan letter.
-The same is true for George J. Lewis, Henry Calvin, Gene Sheldon and Britt Lomond (Capitan Monastario).
-Happily, Don Diamond (Corporal Reyes) is still with usand often appears at autograph shows.
-Sorry, he has asked that his address not be given out.
+The same is true for the rest of the regular cast; all have passed away.

 Can you send me some pictures from the show?